prestys/Ruby-Challenges/ruby_chapter_1_challenges/README.md

 **Reach out to your cohort and then your coach if you have any problems installing `bundler`**

 Once you have `bundler` installed, you can use it to install all the gems listed in `Gemfile`.
-Make sure you're in the `challenges` directory (for chapter 1) and then...
+Make sure you're in the `ruby_chapter_1_challenges` directory (you may need to do this in the next chapters when you get to them in the course) and then...

 ```shell
 ; bundle install